zdenham/redis-ipfs/readme.md

 5. They usually don't give users provenance over their data
 6. Encryption / key management is a pain

 If a traditional db seems overkill for your use case, RIP might be for you.
-It gives you the speed of in memory cache (redis) but the decentralization of a global netowrk (Filecoin + IPFS).
+It gives you the speed of in memory cache (redis) but the decentralization of a global netowrk (Filecoin + IPFS), with some ther goodies like encryption.

 ### Example use case